junagrole/ptn_reference_wiki/PtN Story/Characters/Paradeisos/FAC/Adrian Sterling.md

 ---
-tags:
+Tags:
   - independence_war
   - military
   - fac
   - cyborg
 aliases:
   - Commander in Chief
-short: Stoic battle hardened leader of the FAC, independence war hero
+Short: Stoic battle hardened leader of the FAC, independence war hero
-sinner: false
+Sinner: false
-gender: Male
+Gender: Male
 birthplace:
-storyrole: supporting
+Storyrole: supporting
-state: created
+State: created
-content: character
+Content: character
 ---
 The commanding officer of the [[FAC]].
 Took over the post from the previous commander after the [[Eclipse Operation]].